marionebl/jaketrent-blog/content/post/when-to-use-curlies-in-angular-directives.md

   - "js"
   - "angularjs"
 description: Angularjs has some sweet built-in directives.
 Sometimes it can be confusing when to use the curly braces around expressions in directive attributes and when not to.
 Here are a couple rules.
-keywords: js, javascript, angular, angular directives, angular direct curlies, curly braces
+metaKeywords: js, javascript, angular, angular directives, angular direct curlies, curly braces
 published: true
 image: https://i.imgur.com/wVBKD.png
 ---